Eva Green "humiliated" to have private messages "exposed" in court

 White Lantern, meanwhile, claims that Green undermined the project and walked away, causing it to collapse.

-On the first day of the court case, communications between Green and other individuals including her agent were disclosed.
+On the first day of the court case, communications between Green and other individuals –including her agent – were disclosed.
 In them, she described the project as a “B-shitty-movie” and referred to one of the film’s producers as “evil” and “the devil”.

 She also labelled the crew “shitty peasants”.